 The Port Townsend Film Festival brings residents together for communal showings of classic films and documentaries.
 Downtown galleries entice visitors with food and art every first Saturday of the month.
 The Victorian Festival plays up the town's colorful Victorian past and maritime traditions.
 The Wooden Boat Festival celebrates a classic mode of travel.
 The Key City Public Theatre presents a year-round schedule.
 The Northwind Arts Center's Arts to Elders program brings art to people residing in senior residences.
 Eleven museums, including military museums and historic homes, add to the cultural scene.

 It is true, too, that tourists have discovered Port Townsend, and crowds and traffic swell in the summer.
-Since the town predates the automobile, walking is the encouraged mode of transportation (although many a Prius is seen around town).
+Since the town predates the automobile, walking is the encouraged mode of transportation.
 Jefferson Transit runs a shuttle loop around town, and a dial-a-ride service for people with disabilities is in place.
 Buses and ferries reach not just Seattle but also Whidbey Island and Victoria, British Columbia.
 Port Angeles, 30 miles to the west, has a commuter airport, but the nearest international airport is in either Bellingham (45 miles to the northeast) or in Seattle (45 miles to the southeast).

 A terrific food co-op and a very active farmers' market make food shopping fun.
 The Port Townsend Public Library, a Carnegie library, has free wifi, public access computers, home book delivery, book clubs, a film series, an interlibrary loan program and more.
 Joining one of nearly two dozen churches and synagogues is always a good way to meet people.
 And a Port Townsend Christmas, when the downtown is all aglow, is magical enough to make one believe in Santa himself.